 I love the different flavors of the retreats being held here.
 Each one is like a dive into specific waters.
 One week it will be a dive into shadow work, the next it will be a dive into femininity, the next it will be a dive into conflict resolution, the next it will be a dive into detoxing the self and you can feel the ripple effect of the expansion that is the inevitable result of that exploration that is taking place here.
 It is an epicenter of change.

-Speaking of that change, in this last retreat I really realized that one reason I upset people so much as a teacher in the world is that more like a revolutionary, I am calling for change.
+Speaking of that change, in this last retreat it became apparent that one reason I upset people so much as a teacher in the world is that more like a revolutionary, I am calling for change.
 At face value, all spiritual teachers call for change.
 The change from unloving to loving.
 The change from imprisoned to free.
 But most spiritual teachers, teach you how to cope with the world.
 The self-help and the spiritual field is littered with this pollution called “coping”.

 The dream that will not die in me is the dream relating to the world and of changing the world into something that people don’t have to cope with.
-The blessing of people like myself who were born incapable of coping with the current world is that we have only one decision to make...
-Willingly die to leave the world or willingly alter the world.
+The blessing of people like myself who were born incapable of 'coping' with the current world is that we have only one decision to make...
+Willingly die to leave the world or willingly alter the world so it is livable.

-My intention is to make Philia and then the intentional communities that we will start here in the future, the pilot for a world like this dream that will not die in me.
+My intention is to make Philia the pilot for a world like this dream that will not die in me.
 We can then take that way of relating to the world and those ways of changing the world out across the world, like a ripple that begins in one center point but eventually reaches the furthest edges of the lake.

 The giant chime outside is being tickled by the wind.
 It lets out heavy harmonious tones in response to the touch as if its music is its laughter.
 I walk through the hallway and I can see that on each bed, in each room is a frequency-painting duvet.
 They are twisted and braided with the bed sheets.
 Even messy instead of flat, the frequencies project just as strongly into the room.
 They emanate to the degree that the air in every room is entirely entrained with the specific frequency of the bedding chosen for that room.
 The artist in me loves the feeling of the un made beds.
 They are lived in.
 The warmth of breath and movement is still alive in them.
 The workshop attendees have taken an hour’s journey to the ocean to drink out of coconuts while laying on the sand of a calm, white sand beach.
 Even the silence they have left behind is not silent.
 It is alive with the welcome residue of their presence here.
 Each moment here is poetic.